sandervoerman/channels/README.md

 import asyncio
 from sav import channels

-# Use channels.create() to create new channels.
 a_receiver, a_sender = channels.create()
 b_receiver, b_sender = channels.create()

 async def send_messages():
     """Send messages into multiple channels."""

-    # Use channels.open() to start the generators that you want to send
-    # values into.
-Each generator will wait until their channel is
-    # iterated over from the other end.
     async with channels.open(a_sender), channels.open(b_sender):

-        # The content of the async with block is similar to the body of
-        # an asynchronous generator function.
-However, instead of using
-        # yield statements to generate the values for a single iterator,
-        # we can send different values to different iterators.
+        # The context managers start the generators.
+Each generator
+        # waits until its counterpart at the other end of the channel
+        # is started by another coroutine.

         await a_sender.asend('Hello Arnold.')
         await b_sender.asend('Hello Bernard.')
         await a_sender.asend('Goodbye Arnold.')
         await b_sender.asend('Goodbye Bernard.')

-        # When control flows out of this code block, each context
-        # manager will close the generator it started.
-Closing a
+        # The context managers close the generators.
+Each generator
-        # generator at one end of a channel causes the generator at the
+        # schedules its counterpart at the other end of the channel
-        # other end to raise StopAsyncIteration.
+        # to raise StopAsyncIteration.

 async def show_messages(name, receiver):
     """Show messages from a single channel."""